Process Capability Part 3

 Histograms graphically display the variation in a process.
 Once our process is in control, we know that if we take samples and construct a histogram from yesterday's, today's, or tomorrow's product, the histogram will look basically the same in terms of shape, average, and standard deviation.

 For processes that are in statistical control and that are normally distributed, we can do a Process Capability Analysis.
-October's e-zine contained an explanation of process capability and introduced one metric (Cp) to measure process capability.
-November's e-zine introduced the second process capability, Cpk, and demonstrated how Cpk is calculated.
-The month's e-zine concludes our discussion of process capability by introducing the process performance indicator Ppk and comparing it to the process capability indicator Cpk.
+Part 1 ofthis series contained an explanation of process capability and introduced one metric (Cp) to measure process capability.
+Last month we introduced the second process capability, Cpk, and demonstrated how Cpk is calculated.
+The month, we conclude our discussion of process capability by introducing the process performance indicator Ppk and comparing it to the process capability indicator Cpk.

 What is process capability?
 Process capability represents the performance level of the process after it has been brought into statistical control (see the January 2004 e-zine on variation and the April 2004 e-zine on interpreting control charts).
 Process capability is the range of natural variation in the process that is due to common causes.